msperlin/beautiful-jekyll/content/workingpapers.md

-**Accessing Financial Reports and Corporate Events Data from B3 using GetDFPData**
+**Accessing Financial Reports and Corporate Events with GetDFPData**

-GetDFPData is an open and free software for accessing data from B3, the Brazilian financial exchange.
-Users can import large datasets of financial reports and corporate events from traded companies with a web or command line interface.
-Designing and popularizing free software for gathering and managing data can boost the number and quality of research in financial markets.
-This paper discusses the use and contribution of the proposed software.
-Three empirical and reproducible examples of usage in corporate finance research are presented.
+GetDFPData is an open and free software for accessing corporate data from B3, the Brazilian financial exchange.
+Users can import large datasets of financial reports and corporate events with a web or command line interface.
+The distribution and popularization of open software for gathering and managing financial data can boost the number and quality of research in corporate finance studies.
+This paper discusses the contribution and usage of the proposed software.
+An empirical and reproducible example of usage in corporate finance research is presented in the final section of the article.